dlschwartz/2019cHIST630/resources.markdown

 * Syd Bauman and Julia Flanders, "Overview of TEI Customization," <https://wwp.northeastern.edu/outreach/seminars/intro_2018-04/presentations/customization/customization_overview_00.xhtml>.

-* David Birnbaum and Elisa Beshero-Bondar, "XPath for processing XML and managing projects,"  <https://ebeshero.github.io/UpTransformation/index.html>.
+* Elisa Beshero-Bondar and David Birnbaum, "XPath for processing XML and managing projects,"  <https://ebeshero.github.io/UpTransformation/index.html>.
 This is the course site for a Digital Humanities Summer Institute course.
 It has excellent materials for learning XPath, XSLT, Schematron, etc.